advanced-security/secret-scanning-custom-patterns/configs/README.md

 - Looks for secrets in the format of `SECRET=secret` at the start of a line, possibly with an `ENV ` or `export ` prefix

+- Allows no whitespace in the secret, to cut false positives

-- Some false positives in code might appear
+- Some false positives in code might appear, especially where the variable name is 'key' or 'token'

 - The pattern only checks for certain key words to begin the pattern (`secret`, `password`, etc.)